 Structures for wind turbines shall be self-supporting tubular towers.
 The towers may be up to 125 meters (410 feet) above grade measured at hub height.
-The wind turbine specifications in the table below were provided in the Permittee's August 28, 2020 Supplemental and Amended Site Permit Application for a Large wind Energy Conversion System.
+The wind turbine specifications in the table below were provided in the Permittee's August 28, 2020 Supplemental and Amended Site Permit Application for a Large wind Energy Conversion System February 2025 Site Permit Amendment Request for a Large Wind Energy Conversion System.